 - Toll fee.
-If you will be running through tolls, rental agencies could allow you to pre-purchase a toll and a transponder.
+If you are running through toll roads, rental agencies could allow you to pre-purchase a toll and a transponder.
 The rates are usually the same as the regular tolls.
-Opting out of this option may cause the rental agency to charge you extra if you did go through some tolls.
+Opting out of this option may cause the rental agency to charge you extra if you did go through some toll roads.

 Road Rules in Australia

 Before getting behind the wheel, you should familiarize yourself with the traffic rules in Australia.
 Traffic rules in Australia could vary from state to state.
 There's one thing you have to remember, though: Australians drive on the left side of the road.
 Other rules and recommendations for driving in Australia are as follows:

 All of Australia’s road rules and regulations are guided by the Road Traffic Act.
 If you get caught violating any of these rules, you will be facing corresponding penalties like fines, imprisonment, or having your driving license confiscated.

 Driving under the influence in Australia beyond the blood alcohol limit is prohibited.
 If your blood alcohol level is over 0.5%, you are considered breaking this Australian driving rule about Driving Under the Influence.
 The penalties for drunk-driving varies per state.
 Maximum fines can reach over AUD3,000 depending on the level of violation.
 So before you decide not to drink moderately, make sure that you sober up before going on the road.

 Seat belts are required in the driver’s and front outboard seating positions from 1 July 167 under the Road Traffic Act and Regulations.
 Seat belts for front seating positions became mandatory on 1 January 1969 and for all seating positions on 1 January 1971.